IsraaSamkari/WideHRNet/README.md

 ## Results and models
 ### Results on MPII val set
 Using groundtruth bounding boxes.
 The metric is PCKh.
+The value of the channel expansion and SE reduction ratio is 4 and 4, respectively.
 | Model  | Input Size | #Params | FLOPs | PCKh | config | log | weight |
 | :----------------- | :-----------: | :------: | :------: |:------: | :------: |  :------: |  :------: |
 | Wide-HRNet-18 | 256x256 | 2.7M | 0.96G | 87.7 | url |  url |  url |